Kaori Yoneyama

-Kaori Yoneyama (米山 香織, Yoneyama Kaori) is a Japanese professional wrestler, currently working as a freelancer on the Japanese independent circuit.
+Kaori Yoneyama (米山 香織, Yoneyama Kaori) is a Japanese professional wrestler, working as a freelancer on the Japanese independent circuit.
 Yoneyama started her career in 1999, working with the JWP Joshi Puroresu promotion.
 During the following years, she became a one-time JWP Openweight Champion, a one-time JWP Junior Champion, a five-time JWP Tag Team Champion, a one-time Pure-J Openweight Champion and a three-time Daily Sports Women's Tag Team Champion.
-Notable titles she has held outside of JWP include All Japan Women's Pro-Wrestling's AJW Championship and AJW Tag Team Championship, Ice Ribbon's International Ribbon Tag Team Championship and NEO Japan Ladies Pro Wrestling's High Speed Championship.
+Notable titles she has held outside of JWP include All Japan Women's Pro-Wrestling's AJW Championship and AJW Tag Team Championship, Ice Ribbon's International Ribbon Tag Team Championship, Big Japan Pro Wrestling's BJW Women's Championship, and NEO Japan Ladies Pro Wrestling's High Speed Championship.
 In July 2011, Yoneyama announced that she would be ending her twelve-year career the following December.
 After a retirement tour, which took Yoneyama not only across the Japanese independent circuit, but also to the United States, she announced during her retirement ceremony that she had changed her mind and decided to continue her career.
 In January 2013, Yoneyama quit JWP to become a freelancer, working for promotions such as Gatoh Move Pro Wrestling, Oz Academy, Union Pro Wrestling and World Wonder Ring Stardom.